1. What is your end game? Business continuity or business exit?

 A liquidator can make a claim against directors of a company in liquidation if they incurred debts whilst the company was insolvent.

-Informal leniency by creditors will not necessarily affect when the debt is considered to have fallen due. the defences available to directors against insolvent trading claims are that there were reasonable grounds to expect that the company was solvent and would remain solvent.
+Creditors’ informal leniency will not necessarily affect the debt’s due date.
+The defences available to directors against insolvent trading claims are that there were reasonable grounds to expect that the company was solvent and would remain solvent.
 Directors should also ensure the company financials are up-to-date because a Court will presume a company to be insolvent if it fails to retain books and records.